LoyseKrug/RES_LaboHTTPInfra/README.md

-With this configuration, we should be able to connect to the server proxy with docker, using the port 8080 and redirect to the html page or to the server, wether we write a GET request from the "/" route  or from the "/api/futur/" route.
+With this configuration, we should be able to connect to the server proxy with docker, (using the port 8080 in our configuration) and redirect to the html page or to the server, wether we write a GET request from the "/" route  or from the "/api/futur/" route.

-Nut this configuration will have to be rewrited every time we restart the server proxy.
+But this configuration will have to be rewrited every time we restart the server proxy.
 To avoid that we use the Dockerfile to pre-configurate everything.